austil/AdventOfCode2019/README.md

 Stats thx to [Activity Watch](https://github.com/ActivityWatch/activitywatch) and his [VS Code plugin](https://github.com/ActivityWatch/aw-watcher-vscode/):

+> Day 11 : I've confirmed that the vscode watcher always gives a duration way shorter than the window watcher.
+All stats before day 11 are wrong/to low.

 * day 1 : unkown but quick
 * day 2 : 35min
 * day 3 : 1h32min